LucasBehrendt/tech-blog/README.md

   - Users can choose a title, excerpt, content and image, while author is automatically set to the signed in users ID.

-  - Likes will be 0 when created, and has a Many to Many relationship with the User model, meaning that many users can like the same post, and the same user can like many posts.
+  - Likes will be 0 when created and has a Many to Many relationship with the User model, meaning that many users can like the same post, and the same user can like many posts.

 - #### Comment Model